Antibiotic Stewardship Programs Vary in U.S. Hospitals

 CDC survey explores how hospital size, location may influence details

-Up to 50 percent of antibiotic use in hospitals is considered inappropriate,1 which contributes to antibiotic resistance as well as to other adverse events for patients.
+Up to 50 percent of antibiotic use in hospitals is considered inappropriate,1 which contributes to antibiotic resistance as well as other adverse events for patients.
 Hospitals have begun to address this misuse by implementing antibiotic stewardship programs (ASPs), which aim to ensure that these drugs are prescribed only when necessary, to improve antibiotic prescribing and patient safety.
 Implementing these programs in all inpatient facilities is a goal outlined in the National Action Plan for Combating Antibiotic-Resistant Bacteria.

 - Leadership commitment: Dedicating the necessary human, financial, and information technology resources to the program.